arrow_back_ios

 6. Enjoy Peace of Mind

 Knowing that you’re customers are protected from the financial devastation of a flood gives you peace of mind.
-You’ll sleep better at night knowing that your customers insurance will cover the repairs if their business is flooded.
+And your customers will sleep better at night knowing they are covered if their business is flooded.

 HOW MUCH IS FLOOD INSURANCE?

-The following are factors that can affect their insurance cost:
+The following are factors that can affect the cost of flood insurance:

 1. Business Value